gapoorva/thetatauwebsite16/README.md

 5. Time to set up a local environment on your computer.
 The first step is to clone the repo. `cd` into a directory that you want to keep the repo.
 I'm gonna call this directory `your/directory` from now on.

-  a.
+  *.
 To clone the repo type
   ```
   $ git clone "https://github.com/gapoorva/thetatauwebsite16.git"
   ```
   this will create a folder called `thetatauwebsite16` in `/your/directory`.
 Type `cd thetatauwebsite16` to enter it.

-  b.
-The repo should look something like the following:
+  * The repo should look something like the following:
   ```
   your/directory/
 	  thetatauwebsite16/